steforster/bms1-binary-message-stream-format/README.md

 ### BMS1 message frame

-A BMS1 Message mainly consists of several values.
-Each value starts with one tag-byte that defines the value type and the data length.
-The data of a value consists of the defined amount of bytes

-After the tag byte, a binary data value follows.
-The length of the binary value is defined by the tag.

 The BMS1 message is framed by MessageStart and MessageEnd tags.
 A message contains at least one block.
 The block is framed by BlockStart and BlockEnd tags.
 The block contains an arbitrary count of values or other blocks.

 Values and blocks are optionally preceeded by attributes.

 By default, values and blocks are identified by their position in the message.
 Before the end of a block, additional values or blocks may be appended by a new sender.
 This data is skipped by an old receiver.

-All elements of a BMS1 message are identified by the starting tag-byte.
+All elements of a BMS1 message start with a tag-byte.
 The tag-byte defines the type of the element and the length of binary data that follows the tag-byte.

 According to the [little endian, Intel convention](https://en.wikipedia.org/wiki/Endianness), the first byte of the binary data is the least significant byte when representing numeric data.

-E.g:
+Example message structure:

 	MessageStart
        Attribute
        BlockStart